 Additional Curriculum Information

-For electives coursework, students choose two courses for six credit hours from the restricted electives list.
+For electives coursework, students choose four courses for 12 credit hours from the restricted electives list.
 Other coursework may be substituted with approval from the academic unit.

 Applicants must fulfill the requirements of both the Graduate College and the Edson College of Nursing and Health Innovation.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a nationally recognized, regionally accredited academic institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 - official transcripts

 - resume or curriculum vitae